mattparker/lamplighthelp/source/26 Profiles - Viewing in Tables.md

+# 26 Profiles - Viewing in Tables

-# 1. To view all profiles, click Profile on the main menu
+1. To view all profiles, click Profile on the main menu

 ![26 Profiles - Viewing in Tables - step 1](26_Profiles_-_Viewing_in_Tables_im_1.png)